 The mask, especially a new one, must be degreased to prevent it from fogging up.
 Fogging is caused by grease, which adheres to the mask during production.
 Use a dishwashing detergent, let it stand overnight and repeat if necessary.

 - Do not touch or move animals or plants.
 You could destroy the natural balance of the underwater world or injure them.

 - Admire the underwater world as it is.
 And be as patient and unobtrusive as possible when you observe it.
 The inhabitants of the underwater world will richly reward you with their beauty.
 Do not disassemble and destroy underwater wrecks in any way.
 Leave them intact so that their captivating atmosphere may be enjoyed fully by others.

 Have we made it easier for you to decide where to go next year?
 Escape the chilly autumn straight aboard a boat, where the sun shines and the air shimmers with heat.
-Wonderful places to snorkel can be found with hundreds of boats on offer.
-Get a boat with a First Minute discount and you will only pay a 15% deposit.
+Wonderful places to snorkel can be found along with hundreds of boats on offer.
+Get a boat with an Early Bird discount and you will only pay a 15% deposit.